wp-media/search-and-replace/README.md

 **Please backup your database before any search/replace!**
 Enter your search/replace values and select the tables you want to search.
 Click on "Do search/replace" to start the operation.
 By default, the checkbox "Dry run" is checked.
 In "dry run"- mode, you get a detailed preview of the changes.
 No changes will be written to the database.
 Please check always with "dry run" first.
-If you want to apply the changes, uncheck the "dry run"-button, choose if you want to download a sql dump with the changes or write them into the database and click "do search/replace" again.
+If you want to apply the changes, uncheck the "dry run"-button, choose if you want to download a sql dump with the changes, or write them into the database.
+Then click "do search/replace" again.
 **Multisite usage:**
 If you are running multisite and want to search the tables of all sites, run the plugin on the main site.
 Using the plugin on a subsite will only show the tables of this subsite.